 I am an archaeologist who specializes in the application of archaeological science to the study of socio-political complexity and the historical ecology of wetland and coastal environments in the American Southeast.
-Through this work, I engage globally with scholars who share research interests broadly in archaeological science, as well as island and coastal archaeology.
+Through this work, I engage globally with scholars who share research interests in archaeological science, as well as island and coastal archaeology.
 Broadly, my research utilizes historical and political ecology frameworks and focuses on the Georgia coast and the central and southwestern Gulf Coast of Florida.
 This research seeks to understand the long-term dynamics between humans and their environments in the context of ritual, monumentality, and political complexity, and how these trajectories experienced ruptures and displacement at the moment of European contact and colonialism.
 Specifically, I hope to further our understanding of anthropogenic impacts to ecosystems, resilience in socio-ecological systems, and how these systems responded to the abrupt changes due to European settlement of these regions.
 Such research provides important insight into changing patterns of human mobility and resource exploitation, as they relate to sea level change and differences in the biophysical environment, as well as how groups who have long-term relationships with specific ecosystems experience dramatic new social landscapes.
 I employ a number of methods in my research including the analysis of monumental architecture, shell midden archaeology, stable isotopes, remote sensing, and Geographic Information Systems.
-I regularly make substantive contributions in these areas, such as the use of geophysics in reconstructing Native American shell mound architecture.

 Ph.D.
 University of Kentucky, Anthropology

 M.A.
 University of Kentucky, Anthropology